dMajoIT/PNut-TS/Preprocessor.md

 #define BAR
 ```

 then the symbol `BAR` is defined as the string `1`.
 This is generally useful when symbol presence is being used, not the value.
-That is to say that the symbol is being tested by following preprocessor directives and is not exptected to be replacing text within the containing file.
+That is to say that the symbol is being tested by following preprocessor directives and is not expected to be replacing text within the containing file.

 #### \#ifdef {symbol}